 The foregoing tax effects may be different if common stock is subject to restrictions imposed by Section 16(b) of the Exchange Act.
-In such case, an Outside Director who is issued common stock
+In such case, an Outside Director who is issued common stock under the 2021 Directors Plan will recognize taxable compensation on the issued shares when the restrictions on such shares imposed by Section 16(b) of the Exchange Act lapse, unless the Outside Director makes a Section 83(b) Election to be taxed at the time of issuance of the shares.

+Cash

-23 Proposal 5.
-Approval of 2021 Outside Directors' Compensation Plan Fair Market Value of the Common Stocl under the 2021 Directors Plan will recognize taxable compensation on the issued shares when the restrictions on such shares imposed by Section 16(b) of the Exchange Act lapse, unless the Outside Director makes a Section 83(b) Election to be taxed at the time of issuance of the shares.
-Cash In general, an Outside Director will recognize taxable compensation in the year of payment of the cash annual retainer in an amount equal to such cash payment, and in the year of payment we will be allowed a deduction for federal income tax purposes equal to the compensation recognized by that Outside Director.
-New Plan Benefits The amount of any award that will be granted to an Outside Director under the 2021 Directors Plan is subject to the discretion of the Board and is not fixed in the plan; therefore, the amount of future awards under the 2021 Directors Plan is not yet determinable.
-However, as described above under "Director Compensation," pursuant to our current director compensation program, and subject to any changes to such program adopted by the Board, on the first business day of 2022: (i) each Outside Director who is elected (or re-elected) at our 2021 Annual Meeting will receive a restricted share unit award with a grant date value of \$180,000, (ii) Outside Directors serving as Committee Chairs will receive an additional restricted share unit award with a grant date unit award with a grant date value of \$30,000.
-Fair Market Value of the Common Stock The closing quotation of Kimberly-Clark common stock on February 26, 2021 was \$128.33 per share.
+In general, an Outside Director will recognize taxable compensation in the year of payment of the cash annual retainer in an amount equal to such cash payment, and in the year of payment we will be allowed a deduction for federal income tax purposes equal to the compensation recognized by that Outside Director.

+New Plan Benefits

+The amount of any award that will be granted to an Outside Director under the 2021 Directors Plan is subject to the discretion of the Board and is not fixed in the plan; therefore, the amount of future awards under the 2021 Directors Plan is not yet determinable.

+However, as described above under "Director Compensation," pursuant to our current director compensation program, and subject to any changes to such program adopted by the Board, on the first business day of 2022: (i) each Outside Director who is elected (or re-elected) at our 2021 Annual Meeting will receive a restricted share unit award with a grant date value of \$180,000, (ii) Outside Directors serving as Committee Chairs will receive an additional restricted share unit award with a grant date value of \$20,000 and (iii) the Lead Director will receive an additional restricted share unit award with a value of \$30,000.

+Fair Market Value of the Common Stock

+The closing quotation of Kimberly-Clark common stock on February 28, 2021 was \$[●] per share.

+The Board of Directors unanimously recommends a vote FOR approval of the 2021 Outside Directors' Compensation Plan.